bmwcarit/barefoot/README.md

   _Note: OpenJUMP project files included in directory openjump for test and debugging purposes._
 * Documents and graphics, CC BY 4.0 ([http://creativecommons.org/licenses/by/4.0/legalcode](http://creativecommons.org/licenses/by/4.0/legalcode))<br/>
   _Note: The documentation includes PNG, PDF, TikZ/LaTeX, and Markdown files for this project (mainly included in directory doc-files) and is licensed under CC BY 4.0._

+##### Datasets

+* Some tests and examples use an extract of NYC taxi data which is included in the source repository.
+The data is licensed under CC0 license (Public Domain).
+For details see:
+  _Brian Donovan and Daniel B. Work  “New York City Taxi Trip Data (2010-2013)”.
+1.0.
+University of Illinois at Urbana-Champaign.
+Dataset. http://dx.doi.org/10.13012/J8PN93H8, 2014._

 ## References